 Clothes for hot and cold weather, bathers, towel, washcloth

-DRESS UPS and fancy things – but remember how shit glitter is.
+DRESS UPS and fancy things, but leave the glitter at home

 Floaty devices for any child who is not a strong swimmer

-There is a rather large dam on site.
-YES!
+There is a rather large dam on site and YES!
 You can swim in it BUT only during swimming times.
-We know how tempting it will be, especially if it’s hot, but entering the dam is strictly prohibited outside of the designated swimming times:
+We know how tempting it will be, especially if it’s hot, but entering the dam is strictly prohibited outside of the designated swimming times, which are as follows:

-Swim at your own risk, no diving, respect the lifeguards, look out for each other, parents supervise your kids at all times and let’s get wet.
+Swim at your own risk, no diving, respect the lifeguards, look out for each other, parents are asked to supervise children at all times.

 In the case of a bush fire all exits will be closed.
 There is to be absolutely NO ONE leaving site.
-The safest place to be in a bush fire is at the muster point which is on the lawn by the lake.
+The safest place to be in a bush fire is at the muster point which is on the lawn in front of the main stage by the lake.

 Other Useful Bits

-There is NO shade for camping.
-Please bring your own shade set ups.
+– There is NO shade for camping, so please bring your own shade set ups.

-Please notify our camp rangers if you see something you think is unsafe or might need attention.
+– Please notify our Wild Rangers if you see something you think is unsafe or might need attention.

-Once you purchase your ticket, you will be sent all the venue details, we want to keep this secret between us for as long as we can.
+Once you purchase your ticket, you will be sent all the venue details in a link.

-If you choose to drive, every vehicle will need to purchase a vehicle pass.
-This includes private charter buses, RVs, cars, motorbikes etc. Remember to purchase your carpass before, otherwise it will $50 at the gate – Cold.
-Hard.
-Cash
+If you choose to drive, every vehicle will need to purchase a vehicle pass (including private charter buses, RVs, cars, motorbikes etc.).
+Remember to purchase the correct vehicle pass before you enter the site.
+If you do not have a vehicle pass or the correct vehicle pass for your vehicle you will be required to purchase one at the gate for significantly more money.